jbbjr/Marathon-Weather-Analysis-and-Performance-Prediction/README.md

 Once this is complete, we can create a database in BigQuery with all of our csv files.

+<br/><br/>
+<br/><br/>

 # Constructing the Database
 Now that we have all the necesarry marathon data in csvs, we need to create a database out of them.
 This will help us later when we need to relate it to the weather data we collect in the next step.
+We'll be creating our database in Google Cloud and work with BigQuery

 Retrospectively, I would likely have combined this with the webscraper and uploaded tables to datasets rather save as csvs, but oh well :)

 ### `createDB` in summary:
 - For the year folders created